 |Living Will||Provides direction to physicians about withholding or withdrawing certain life-sustaining procedures that could prolong the dying process if your loved one is expected to die soon or remain permanently unconscious.|

-If you are a court-appointed guardian or conservator or a mandatory reporter, you may have the authority to report fraud on behalf of your loved one.
+If you are a court-appointed guardian, conservator or a mandatory reporter of abuse or exploitation due to your employer or profession, you may have the authority to report fraud on behalf of your loved one.
 If you are not court-appointed, you may need to encourage your loved one to report the fraud.

 To report fraud, there are four major agencies you can turn to:

 - Elder abuse or financial exploitation – Iowa Department on Aging

 - Medicare fraud – SHIIP or Senior Medicare Patrol (SMP)

 - Investment or insurance fraud – Iowa Insurance Division